mpgray/shmoozed/BackEnd/README.md

 2. Extract to a directory
 3. Set up Maven directories into your system's Path

-A primer on Maven is provided at https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html.
-It goes _deep_ very quickly though.
-Thankfully, for the most part it will likely be "set it and forget it".

 ## IntelliJ IDE Configuration

 The following intructions are specific to IntelliJ Ultimate.
 Any IDE which can import a Maven pom.xml file and generate a project from it